BowenBZ/IoT_Face_Recognition_System/readme.md

 # Home Assistance Robot Web Server Version
-This Version can run in Ubuntu system, and can be server as a web server.
-This robot is designed to help older people get a smarter house with low cost.
+This version is a web server based on flask.
+Users can use HTTP Post command to post their images and get back the positions of the users' faces and their names.

 ## Function
 #### Face Detection
 * Store Your Faces
-  When the program runs, people can press
-  * key `s` to store and restore their faces
-  * key `r` to remove the faces with specific name

 * Faces Detection
   The program can detect faces in the camera and use square the around the faces.
 Multi-faces are supported.